Sunday, March 15, 2026

 Beyond the lawn

-A steep descent into a gully
+A steep descends into a gully

 An Eastern pine rises from below